Space-based cm/kg-scale Laser Interferometer for Quantum Gravity

 Toward this end, several experiments have been proposed~\cite{PhysRevA.102.062807, PhysRevResearch.3.023178,Qvarfort_2020,PhysRevA.98.043811,PRXQuantum.2.030330,PhysRevLett.128.110401,PhysRevD.110.024057,Krisnanda2020,PhysRevD.108.106014,PhysRevResearch.6.013199,Miao,Datta}; however, due to the weak nature of gravity, achieving this remains a challenge.
 There are three possible approaches to overcome this challenge: (1) signal amplification~\cite{PhysRevD.108.106014,PhysRevLett.128.110401,Krisnanda2020}, (2) direct noise reduction~\cite{PhysRevA.102.062807,PhysRevResearch.3.023178,Qvarfort_2020,PhysRevA.98.043811,PhysRevResearch.6.013199,PhysRevD.110.024057, PhysRevLett.122.071101}, and (3) development of noise-tolerant measurement methods~\cite{PRXQuantum.2.030330,Miao,Datta,PhysRevResearch.3.023178}.
 The experimental setups can be categorized into two types: one targets massive objects, where gravitational interactions can dominate more easily, particularly in optomechanical systems~\cite{PhysRevD.108.106014,Miao,PhysRevA.98.043811,PhysRevD.110.024057, PhysRevLett.122.071101}, while the other focuses on microscopic systems~\cite{PhysRevA.102.062807, PhysRevResearch.3.023178,Qvarfort_2020,PhysRevResearch.6.013199,PhysRevResearch.3.023178}, where quantum control is more easily achievable.
 A system combining these two components is also proposed~\cite{PhysRevLett.128.110401,PRXQuantum.2.030330}.

-Here, we propose a cavity-free laser interferometer to optimize the second approach in optomechanical systems, in contrast to previous cavity-based studies~\cite{PhysRevD.108.106014,Miao,PhysRevA.98.043811,PhysRevD.110.024057,PhysRevLett.122.071101}.
-Our proposed experiment closely resembles the space-based interferometer LISA Pathfinder (LPF)~\cite{PhysRevLett.116.231101}, which marked the beginning of a new era in interferometric experiments; however, it differs in the following four key aspects: (1) The test masses are reduced to the milligram scale to suppress decoherence caused by blackbody radiation; (2) The test masses are placed close to enable the generation of gravitationally induced entanglement (GIE); (3) Both differential and common-mode motions are measured to enable the detection of GIE via Kalman filtering; and (4) The masses are surrounded by a shield below 2 K, and both modes of motion are further cooled via feedback using a high-pass filter.
-Using the space environment, the resonance frequency of the test mass can be reduced below 1 mHz free from ground vibrations, making it possible to observe the GIE within the total integration time of about 200 days.
+Here, we propose a cavity-free laser interferometer that optimizes both signal amplification and direct noise reduction in optomechanical systems, in contrast to previous cavity-based studies~\cite{PhysRevD.108.106014,Miao,PhysRevA.98.043811,PhysRevD.110.024057,PhysRevLett.122.071101}.
+Our proposed experiment closely resembles the space-based interferometer LISA Pathfinder (LPF)~\cite{PhysRevLett.116.231101}, which marked the beginning of a new era in interferometric experiments; however, it differs in the following three key aspects: (1) The test masses are placed close to enable the generation of gravitationally induced entanglement (GIE); (2) Both differential and common-mode motions are measured to enable the detection of GIE via Kalman filtering; and (3) The masses are surrounded by a shield below 1 K, and both modes of motion are further cooled via feedback using a high-pass filter.
+Using the space environment, the resonance frequency of the test mass can be reduced to 0.25 mHz, effectively amplifying the gravitational coupling signal while remaining free from ground vibrations, thereby making it possible to observe the GIE within a total integration time of about 40 days.

 {\it Theory---} We consider a system where two mirrors (TM1 and TM2) of equal mass $m$ are coupled via gravity.
 Two laser beams are directed at the test masses as shown in Fig.~\ref{fig:setup}.
 The results of the homodyne measurement are